-LYDEN: From the film about the AIDS quilt to "Howl," which starred James Franco as Allen Ginsberg, you did a film about Harvey Milk, this seems like a bit of a departure from these other films.
+LYDEN: From the film about the AIDS quilt to "Howl," which starred James Franco as Allen Ginsberg; you did the film about Harvey Milk.
+This seems like a bit of a departure from these other films.
 Tell me a little bit, Jeffrey Friedman, whose idea was it to take on the story of Linda Lovelace.

-FRIEDMAN: Well, the idea preceded our involvement where the producers had been developing script when we came on.
+FRIEDMAN: Well, the idea preceded our involvement with it.
+The producers had been developing a script when we came on.

 FRIEDMAN: And really, we never saw it as a story about pornography.
 We saw it as a story of a woman's struggle to come into her own, find her voice and claim her identity.

-LYDEN: There is a pretty heartbreaking scene in this film where this man that she's so drawn to and initially so in love with is becoming very abusive, and she goes to her mother's house, and her mother turned her away.
+LYDEN: There is a pretty heartbreaking scene in this film, where this man that she's so drawn to - and initially, so in love with - is becoming very abusive.
+And she goes to her mother's house, and her mother turns her away.

 (SOUNDBITE OF MOVIE, "LOVELACE")

-AMANDA SEYFRIED: (as Linda Boreman) Can I just stay in, like, a few days, ma?
+AMANDA SEYFRIED: (As Linda Boreman) (Crying) Can't I just stay like, a few days, Ma?
 Please?

-SHARON STONE: (as Dorothy Boreman) And then what?
+SHARON STONE: (As Dorothy Boreman) And then what?
 You're going to get a divorce?
-What do you think, we are a Protestant?
+What do you think we are, Protestant?

 FRIEDMAN: Yeah, it's a heartbreaking scene.
 Incredible performances by both Amanda Seyfried and Sharon Stone, who plays her mother.

 LYDEN: Yeah.
-I had to almost slipped twice because I, you know, thought, is that Sharon Stone?
+I had to almost look twice because I, you know, thought, is that Sharon Stone?
 So you've done something really interesting here with her story in that we see her being seduced into the pornographic film industry, and then you tell the story again and again.
-So we see her making "Deep Throat" one way and then we see, when she's - when - maybe kind of excited and then another way.
+So we see her making "Deep Throat" one way; and then we see, when she's - when - maybe kind of excited, and then another way.
 This is a really interesting technique.

 FRIEDMAN: And we also felt it mirrored her psychology.
 It was our idea to tell the story in the way that Linda told it to the world, the different moments in her life.